 While each of us may have different desserts come to mind when we think about autumn, we can all agree that a pumpkin dessert would be somewhere near the top of most everybody’s list — especially pumpkin pie.
 (What Thanksgiving table would be complete without it?)
 But if you take a look at the recipe on the back of the pumpkin puree can, one slice of pie serves up a whopping 20 grams of sugar, which will wreck your daily allowance.
 According to the American Heart Association, the maximum amount of added sugars you should consume in a day is 25 grams for women and 38 grams for men.
+(For the record, "added sugar" refers to sugars put in foods during preparation or processing, as opposed to naturally occurring sugars such as those found in fruit or milk.)

 1. Individual Pumpkin Pies

 Let’s start with that pumpkin pie.
 We cut the amount of sugar found in the recipe in half and replaced granulated sugar with coconut sugar.
 Coconut sugar is the boiled and dehydrated sap of the coconut palm and contains trace amounts of vitamins, minerals and phytonutrients.
-It also ranks much lower on the glycemic index than regular table sugar (35 versus 60 to 75).
+It also ranks much lower on the glycemic index than refined sugar like regular table sugar (35 versus 60 to 75).
 Foods high on the glycemic index cause your blood sugar to spike, which can lead to that infamous “sugar rush” and subsequent crash.

 That said, all sweets should be consumed in moderation, and we’ve made these treats a little smarter (thanks to the muffin tin) by serving them as individual portions, so you’ll know when to stop.